Program Overview

 Choose Excellence with a Master's in Clinical Mental Health Counseling Online

-The online Master's in Clinical Mental Health Counseling at William James College is a 2.5- 3-year program depending on your term of entry.
-You’ll earn 60 credits.
-Most courses are 7-weeks and asynchronous for fall and spring.
+This online master's in clinical mental health counseling can be completed in 2.5–3 years depending on your term of entry.
+Most courses are seven weeks and asynchronous for fall and spring.
 There are two required on-campus residencies during the summer and a weekly synchronous online course throughout Years II and III that is a component of your field education.

 Upon graduation, you will have fulfilled all the educational and pre-master’s field experience requirements to qualify for the license as a mental health counselor (LMHC) in Massachusetts and many other states.